-Swedish Hasbeens - innovation and retro in a wooden shoe
+Swedish Hasbeens - Great innovation in a small clog

 Test your business

 In the test, we will help you identify your intangible assets:

 Learn more about trademarks and other intellectual property rights at the PRV School online.